Biden is talking about green energy and jobs in Pennsylvania again. Will his message break through?

 “There’s a lot we’re doing.
 A lot we’re doing,” Biden said of U.S. efforts to rescue American hostages, noting that he couldn’t discuss such efforts publicly given security concerns.

-The president also announced other policy efforts this week, including steps to curb “ junk fees,” and he met with CEOs.
+The president also announced other policy efforts this week, including announcing more attempts to curb “ junk fees,” and meeting with CEOs.

 Rubin said the Biden administration has championed a “foreign policy for the middle class,” which emphasizes domestic economic and industrial strength and reinvigorating global alliances.
 That helps explain the thought process behind Friday’s speech, he said.